judofyr/mulk/README.md

 Instead you just use the key space to link up your data.
 In your database you might want to configure this part of the key space specially (notably: you want to ensure you can do range queries),

+## Usage

+The intention is for the Mulk data model to be implemented natively in a database.
+When using this database you should think about your data in terms of the key space, but there should be tooling to simplify the maintenance.

+* We expect there to be support for _transactions_ so that you can maintain different parts of the key space in a consistent manner.
+* You shouldn't need to maintain the secondary indexes yourself, but you would use a library (or maybe a native command in the database?) to keep these in sync.
+* The data structures _behind_ the key space should be configurable.
+  Just like how PostgreSQL has different types of indexes (B-tree, GIN, GIST) or Redis has different data structures (hashes, sets, lists) you should be able to optimize the physical representation.
+  Preferably this should also be possible to change on-the-fly.
+* Support for _constraints_, whether they are "required fields" or "avoid dangling references", makes sense in _any_ database regardless of data model.

 ## Advantages

 ### Hierarchical structures makes sense as well!